Read on to learn about:

 - Stuff the inside of the boot with paper very firmly to bulk it out to shape.

 - Apply flexible shoe glue to underside of rand and leather.
-Dark coloured flexible super glue is ideal.
+Shoe Goo is the best product.

 - Squeeze the rand down and wipe away excess glue.

 - Tape the rand down into position.
-Use clear tape so you can inspect the repair and glue through the tape.
-Remove tape after curing.
+Use clear tape so you can inspect the repair and see the glue through the tape.

 This is worth discussing in more detail as it does catch out some people.
 It is a unexpected quirk of the PU and EVA material Vibram use on their midsoles.
 A chemical process called Hydrolysis can make the midsole material fail.
 It manifests as the material crumbling away or as the sole separating from the boot.
 There are two causes of this phenomenon:

 The number one cause is lack of use.

 The midsole materials must be regularly compressed and released to shift fresh air through them.
 When left in storage for extended periods the sole material goes brittle and will fail.
 It is exacerbated by storage before the boots are fully dry and storage in damp/humid conditions.